elixir-nx/xla/README.md

 for version compatibility.
 To use precompiled XLA binaries specify a target matching your CUDA version (like `cuda118`).
 When building from source it's enough to specify `cuda` as the target.

+Note that all the precompiled binaries assume glibc 2.31 or newer.

 #### `XLA_BUILD`